adithyan-sreeni/Macroly-webpage/TERMS_AND_CONDITIONS.md

 - Date of last update shown at the top of these Terms

 ---

-**Student Developer Notice:** This application is developed by an individual student as a learning project.
-While we strive to provide a quality service, please understand the limitations of a student-developed application and use accordingly.

 **Effective Date:** These Terms are effective as of September 7, 2025.